Otolaryngology Residency (Minnesota)

-In addition, our Clinician-Investigator Training Program gives you the option of obtaining a master's degree in biomedical science through a year of fully funded research experience.
+In addition, our Clinician-Investigator Training Program gives residents the option of obtaining a master's degree in biomedical science through a year of fully funded research experience.

-This residency uses a unique apprenticeship system, in which residents are assigned to one or two staff consultants for three-month periods.
+This residency uses a unique apprenticeship system in which residents are assigned to one or two staff consultants for three-month periods.
 This system allows the resident graduated responsibility and close supervision and interaction.
-The final year you will be a chief resident associate having complete responsibility for your own clinic and operative cases.
+In the final year, trainees may become chief resident associates having complete responsibility for their own clinic and operative cases.

-The most important sign of the success of any training program is how its graduates fare after they begin their careers.
-Since 1981, all of our graduates have successfully passed their oral and written board exams.
+The most important sign of the success of any training program is how its graduates fare after beginning their careers.
+Since 1981, all of our graduates have successfully passed both oral and written board exams.

-Of the residents trained in Mayo Clinic's Otolaryngology Residency Program over the past decade, approximately 50 percent directly entered private or group practice.
+Of the residents trained in Mayo Clinic's Otolaryngology Residency over the past decade, approximately 50 percent directly entered private or group practice.
 Another 25 percent entered academic positions.
-The remaining 25 percent pursued subspecialty fellowship training in areas such as facial plastic/reconstructive surgery, pediatric otolaryngology, otology/neurotology and head and neck oncology.
+The remaining 25 percent pursued subspecialty fellowship training in areas such as facial plastic and reconstructive surgery, pediatric otolaryngology, otology and neurotology, and head and neck oncology.

 Residents of our program have a 100 percent passage rate on their exams taken with the American Board of Otolaryngology.